 - Draw the heparin / saline solution into two syringes, corresponding to the amount designated on the arterial and venous extension tubing clamp.
-Assure that the syringes are free of air. - Attach a syringe containing heparin solution.
+Assure that the syringes are free of air. - 2 - Attach a syringe containing heparin solution.
 Open the extension tubing clamp.

-- 4.

-- Aspirate to ensure that no air will be forced into the patient.

-Inject the heparin solution into each lumen using a quick bolus technique.

-PRECAUTION: To maintain patency between treatments, a heparin lock must be created in each lumen of the catheter.
+Aspirate to ensure that no air will be forced into the patient.
+4. - Figurate to constrain the order three one constraints are producted to product the heparin solution three each lumen of the catheter PRECAUTION: To maintain patency between treatments, a heparin lock must be created in each lumen of the catheter - Close extension clamps 6.